³ÉÈËÓ°Òô

 2. •

-a branch, which can be formed with just one employee working from home
+a branch (also often referred to as a permanent establishment), which may be formed by just one employee working from home

 3. •